ianblenke/coreos-vagrant-flannel-kubernetes-libswarm-panamax-deis-kibana-elastisearch-grafana-influxdb/README.md

 Everything below this point in the README is from the original CoreOS Vagrant project upon which this fork is based.

+# Panamax and libswarm

+This also supports spinning up a panamax cluster on top of libswarm.
+To enable this, export the following variables before running the `start.sh` script:

+    export ENABLE_LIBSWARM=true
+    export ENABLE_PANAMAX=true

+You can also disable Kubernetes entirely, if you would like:

+    export ENABLE_KUBERNETES=false

+Note: libswarm is currently under active development, so you may run into issues.
+Using Panamax this way is also entirely unanticipated.

+If you wish to access the panamax UI, forward port 3000 using vagrant ssh:

+    vagrant ssh core-01 -- -L 3000:localhost:3000

+Or by changing your vagrant VM settings as in the Panamax [How-To: Port Forwarding on Virtualbox](https://github.com/CenturyLinkLabs/panamax-ui/wiki/How-To%3A-Port-Forwarding-on-VirtualBox).

+Then open your web browser to http://localhost:3000

 # CoreOS Vagrant

 This repo provides a template Vagrantfile to create a CoreOS virtual machine using the VirtualBox software hypervisor.